LostArtefacts/TRX/docs/trx/lua/reference/CONSOLE.md

     - <a id="console.register.spec.help" name="console.register.spec.help"></a>**`help`** (string, optional).
 A game string key for the help text.
     - <a id="console.register.spec.args" name="console.register.spec.args"></a>**`args`** (function, optional).
 Shapes the parser.
     - <a id="console.register.spec.run" name="console.register.spec.run"></a>**`run`** (function).
 Called with the parsed arguments.
-    - <a id="console.register.spec.aliases" name="console.register.spec.aliases"></a>**`aliases`** (table, optional).
+    - <a id="console.register.spec.aliases" name="console.register.spec.aliases"></a>**`aliases`** (a list of string, optional).
 Other words that reach the same command.
 They dispatch but stay out of the command listing, and the help for the command shows them.

   Example:
   ```lua